 Regulatory oversight too was lacking.
 The Office of the Comptroller of Currency did not follow up on previous concerns raised regarding the transparency of the CIO’s investment decisions.
 They also did not raise the alarm when the update to a new VaR model resulted in risk numbers that were 50% lower than prior numbers, being unaware that a new model was being used.

 London Whale – Inexperienced and unqualified personnel – CIO CRO

-Risk management specifically for the credit derivatives portfolio of the CIO unit does not appear to have been a priority until after the size of the SCP had already become unwieldly in January 2012.
-The task force assigned by JP Morgan Chase Bank to investigate CIO Losses reported that the risks of the trading strategies were neither adequately analysed nor questioned prior to their implementation.
+Risk management specifically for the credit derivatives portfolio of the CIO unit does not appear to have been a priority until after the size of the synthetic credit portfolio had already become unwieldy in January 2012.
+The task force assigned by JP Morgan Chase Bank to investigate CIO Losses reported that the risks of the trading strategies were neither adequately analyzed nor questioned prior to their implementation.

 Prior to February 2012 the risk management function was overseen by Peter Weiland chief market risk officer who reported directly to the bank’s CRO, Barry Zubrow.
 Mr. Zubrow, as the JPM task force report admits, did not take adequate steps to strengthen the risk and control framework for the CIO, while Mr. Weiland did not have the necessary clout to withstand the pressures from the traders and CIO management.
 Further, the CIO Risk team was unstaffed and did not have proper direction.

 In February 2012, after the SCP had already gotten out of hand, Irv Goldman was appointed as the CIO’s first CRO.
 For Mr. Goldman, this was his first risk management position in his career which mainly had a capital markets focus.
 He would not have had the necessary experience to adequately address the deteriorating risk position of SCP during the period February 2012 to May 2012 as he was still learning the ropes of his new position.